Mon, 02/04/2019 - 9:00am / By christina

 How can heat be pumped?
 Isn't that the first thing you think when you hear about a "heat pump"?
 Heat can be pumped by taking advantage of the laws of physics.
-When this is done, you get an HVAC product that is more cost-effective than any other.
+When this is done, you get an HVAC unit that is more cost-effective than any other.

 How Heat Pumps Work